ranneyd/agate/README.md

 - Templating works like reverse widget importing.
 Code will be inserted and then the resultant file will be compiled.

 ###HTML
-- Concatenation is done by placing objects next to each other
-    - `"Hello" " " "World"` produces `"Hello World"`
 - Any HTML tag can be placed with the tag name.
     - `p` in agate produces `<p></p>`.
     - HTML attributes can be parenthesized.